Dull?

 Stone Edge

-So I trimmed old Lychnis, dug out any seedling plants in the driveway for replanting, and pulled out Sycamore and Tagaste seedlings.
+So I trimmed old Lychnis, dug out any seedling plants in the driveway for replanting, and pulled out Sycamore and Tagasaste seedlings.
 I uncovered the little stone edge of the garden.
 It's so pretty!
 It should make driving or walking past this garden much more pleasurable.

 Love these hard-working plants.